Task-Specific Data Selection for Instruction Tuning via Monosemantic Neuronal Activations: Methods

-\paragraph{Intuition} In neuroscience, related stimuli trigger synchronized neuron activation, reflecting semantic similarity~\cite{taubert2016impact}.
-Inspired by this phenomenon, we hypothesize that neural network activations can also capture semantic relationships between samples.
-Based on this idea, we introduce the Neuronal Activation States (NAS) embedding, which leverages the activation patterns of neural networks to represent such relationships.
-Specifically, for each sample $\mathbf{s}\in\mathcal{D}^\text{src}\cup\mathcal{D}^\text{tgt}$, we define its NAS embedding $\mathbf{z}$\footnote{For simplicity, we omit "NAS" in the subscript.} as the vector of activations from a predefined set of neurons~(e.g., a single layer) of the neural network $\mathcal{M}^\text{ds}$ when processing $\mathbf{s}$.
-Formally,
+\paragraph{Intuition} In neuroscience, related stimuli trigger coordinated neuron activations, reflecting semantic similarity~\cite{taubert2016impact}.
+Inspired by this, we hypothesize that neural network activations can similarly capture semantic relationships between samples.
+To this end, we represent each sample by its activation pattern from \emph{a predefined set of neurons}~(e.g., a specific layer)\footnote{Using all neurons in the network would result in an extremely high-dimensional embedding, equal to the total number of model parameters, and bring significant computational overhead.} in a neural network $\mathcal{M}^\text{ds}$: